 Heat the oven to 350 degrees.
 Coat the interior of the pan well with baking spray.

 Bring water to a boil in a medium saucepan, then stir in the butter until melted.
 Beat in the brown sugar and molasses until smooth, allow to cool a bit.
-Add in beaten eggs.
+Temper the eggs into the cooled mixture.

 Whisk together the flour, baking powder, baking soda, spices, and salt in a large bowl.
 Once combined, pour the liquid mixture into the big bowl and fold together.
 Do not overmix; it's okay if the batter is not perfectly smooth.